re-ovo/VirtualTag/README.md

 # VirtualTag
-VirtualTag is a name tag edit plugin for minecraft server
+VirtualTag is a NameTag Edit plugin for minecraft server

+## Features
+~ Developing